pwatson100/alienrpg/README.md

 - All HTML, CSS and Javascript in this project is licensed under the Apache License v2.

 ### Content Usage and Licensing:

+Please get yourself a copy of Alien RPG by Free League.
+It's a fantaistic system with endless possibilities.
+Support our game creators and publishers.

 ### Virtual Table Top Platform Licenses: